caramdache/django-dynamic-filters/README.rst

 There are two ways dynamic filters can be shared:

 1. By marking a filter `global`.
-The filter will then be available to all admin users.
+The filter will be available to all admin users.

 2. By pressing the `share` icon.
-The filter will then be shared by email.
+The filter can then be shared by email.
 When the recipients clicks on the received link, a copy of the filter will be created.
 The edits made to the copy will not affect the original filter.

 Alternatives
 ------------